-If you’ve already visited the sea lions and ate your fish and chips, maybe it’s time to explore a beautiful trail?
-The Oregon Coast has incredible trails everywhere, and the following is a list of some of the most popular spots you can find to hike on the coast.
+If you’ve already visited the sea lions and eaten your fish and chips, maybe it’s time to hike a trail on the Oregon Coast?
+The coast has incredible trails everywhere, and the following is a list of some of the most popular spots you can find to hike on the coast.
 You will most certainly not be disappointed, let us know in the comments if you have any hike to add to the list!

 1. Kentucky Falls

 Near Mapleton, you will find this 3.3 mile moderately trafficked trail.
 The trail is dog-friendly but of course will require your furry friends be on a leash.
 There’s even a fun swimming hole here to cool off when the temperature rises.

 As you hike down you will pass by Upper Kentucky Falls then down to the twin falls of Lower Kentucky Falls and North Fork Falls, where there is a nice wooden viewpoint.
 At the top of the hill you will make your way down, making it uphill for the second half of the hike.